Note: This unit version is currently being edited and is subject to change!

 Learning outcomes are the key abilities and knowledge that will be assessed in this unit.
 They are listed according to the course goal supported by each.
 See Assessment Tab for details how each outcome is assessed.Design (Level 3)

-Lab Report: Laboratory experiments using state-of-the-art power electronic systems of commercial complexity.
+Lab Reports: Laboratory experiments using state-of-the-art power electronic systems of commercial complexity.

 Project: Hardware prototype design of dc-dc converter in a typical power supply, and other practical systems and applications.

 Final Exam: Final Exam.